ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Upload Request

-Clients upload reports by sending a POST to `{leader}/tasks/{task-id}/reports`.
+Reports are uploaded using the reports resource, served by the Leader at `{leader}/tasks/{task-id}/reports`.
+An upload is represented as an `UploadRequest`, with media type "application/dap-upload-req", structured as
-The body is an `UploadRequest`, with media type "application/dap-upload-req", structured as follows:
+follows:

 ~~~ tls-presentation
 struct {